The four ailments of academic writing and how to cure them

 Through my traumatic experience of going daily through tons of academese, I have now identified four main ailments that affect academic writers and that often go undiagnosed.
 You can use this list as a self-screening tool to understand whether your prose is in a healthy state.

 Its symptoms manifest themselves already at undergraduate and masters level, but explode during a PhD and afterwards, with junior faculty being the most affected.
-The cause of this condition is the belief, sometimes taught, sometimes self-induced, that academic writing should contain specific, complex-sounding terms that impress fellow academics but that are opaque, even obscure, to the rest of the world.
+The cause of this condition, first diagnosed by Helen Sword, is the belief, sometimes taught, sometimes self-induced, that academic writing should contain specific, complex-sounding terms that impress fellow academics but that are opaque, even obscure, to the rest of the world.
 You know you have contracted jargonitis when in your paper you start to write “multi-faceted”, rather “varied”; “conceptualise”, rather than “think”.
 Chronic jargonitis manifest itself with regular appearances of “liminal”, “paradigm”, “teleological”, “zeitgeist”.
 I agree with the defenders of academic jargon that it can be useful as a shorthand for complex concepts as in, for instance, “discursive practices”, which refers to a specific notion developed by Foucault and others and it would require too many words to explain in plain English.
 However, “discourse” is often used imprecisely to mean “debate”, just to sound “important”.
 Whatever your discipline, you probably can think of similar examples (I’d like to hear about that in the comments).
 The truth is that the use of jargon is often unwarranted.
 I cannot count the number of times in which I have read “utilise” in a paper, when “use” would have done just as well.
 In academia we are quick to ridicule the jargon in other fields when we hear business people talk about “synergy” or “strategic partnership”; we should exercise caution on our own turf.

 Treatment: To be taken once a week, before meals.
 Choose a random academic article from your discipline, but not in your topic of study, so that you can have some “distance” from the content.
 Print out a few pages and circle every word that sounds as jargon, make a list and over time check whether you are using those words in your writing.
 If you find it difficult to identify jargon, try to google the name of your discipline + “academic jargon” and you will probably find some help.